W427697/Discord-/MIGRATION.md

 The `sb babelrc` command was used to generate a `.babelrc` file for Storybook.
 This command is now removed.

-When you are using Webpack5, Storybook from 8.0 onwards is compiler-agnostic and does not depend on Babel or SWC.
-Creating a default babelrc file is also pretty tricky, since it depends on your project setup.
-We recommend that you create a `.babelrc` file yourself and configure it according to your project setup.
+From version 8.0 onwards, Storybook is compiler-agnostic and does not depend on Babel or SWC if you use Webpack 5.
+This move was made to make Storybook more flexible and allow users to configure their own Babel setup according to their project needs and setup, leading to removing the `sb babelrc` command from Storybook.
+However, if you need to include a custom Babel configuration, we encourage you to create a `.babelrc` file yourself and configure it according to your project setup.

+The reasoning behind is to condense and provide some clarity to what's happened to both the command and what's shifted with the upcoming release.

 ### Framework-specific changes